-I was in the area to do some banking and was craving for some Japanese.
+I was in the area to do some banking and was craving for some Japanese food.
 Initially I thought of dropping by Cold Storage in the mall to pack a few pieces and leave.
 Then, I saw this place.
 I assumed it was a fusion of Japanese and Thai flavours so I ditched the Cold Storage idea and went in.
 To my disappointment it wasn't the case, each cuisine is served separately with no fusion whatsoever.
 Since I was there, I sat near the conveyor belt and began picking off some plates of sushi.